Skip to Content

 If you’re a nature lover – or just want to get away from the main tourist attractions – put Sian Ka’an on your list of must-do Riviera Maya activities.

-Sian Ka’an tour:
+Sian Ka’an tours

-We booked our daytrip with Sian Ka’an Community Tours (based in Tulum).
+We booked our day trip with Sian Ka’an Community Tours (based in Tulum).
 Our tour with them was excellent.

-15) Eat fresh fish tacos at Taqueria La Eufemia
+15) Eat fresh tacos

 Cravin’ tacos?
-Mouth-watering, oh-so-fresh, really delicious fish tacos?
+Mouth-watering, oh-so-fresh, really delicious tacos?
+Then get yourself to Taqueria Honorio Tulum.

 Things to do near Cancun